About

 For many families, a dementia diagnosis can be scary and overwhelming.
 In Calgary, over 17,000 people are living with Alzheimer’s Disease or another type of dementia.
 Many of these people are surrounded by loved ones – this means that countless friends, family, colleagues, neighbours, caregivers, and healthcare workers are also directly touched by the diagnosis.

-In the next decade, the number of dementia diagnoses is expected to double – which means the need to arm our community with emerging, evidence-based information and local resources has never been greater.
-Alzheimer Calgary provides support, meaningful education and care for families facing dementia:
+By 2030, the number of dementia diagnoses is expected to double – which means the need to arm our community with emerging, evidence-based information and local resources has never been greater.
+Alzheimer Calgary provides support, meaningful education and care for families facing dementia.
+Together, we are helping caregivers build resilience, grow their networks of support, and navigate the complexity of a dementia diagnosis of a loved one.

 “By giving me a chance to ‘recharge my batteries’, I have more energy to care for my husband at home.” – A local caregiver